Massage mobile apps are growing rapidly in the U.S. and across the globe.

-While Numi does not conduct background checks on every therapist, it does collect the license number, massage school attended, and state in which the therapist is registered, Rowe said.
+While Numi does not conduct background checks on every therapist, it does collect the license number, massage school attended, and state in which the therapist is registered, said a Numi representative.

 Rubzy does not vet every therapist, opting instead to check out credentials only if there is an issue reported with a therapist or therapist profile, but as the company grows more screening will be added, said Raschko.